tryton/trytond/doc/topics/views/index.rst

     * ``filename_visible``: Only for Binary fields, boolean that enables the display of the filename.

+    * ``toolbar``: Only for Rich Text widget, boolean that enables the display of the Rich Text toolbar.
+The default value is 1.

     * ``yexpand``: see in common-attributes-yexpand_.

     * ``yfill``: see in common-attributes-yfill_.